raspberrypilearning/interactive-animation/en/step_7.md

 Investigate the **Costumes** tab:
 +  some projects use more than one **costume** to make the animation more interesting or realistic.

-*[algorithm]: A set of precise instructions for performing a task.

---- /collapse ---

---- /task ---

 --- task ---